torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 PCI controllers
 ---------------
 In most cases a PCI device has only one controller.
-A controller consists of potentially multiple physical and virtual functions.
+A controller consists of potentially multiple physical, virtual functions and subfunctions.
 A function consists of one or more ports.
 This port is represented by the devlink eswitch port.

 A PCI device connected to multiple CPUs or multiple PCI root complexes or a SmartNIC, however, may have multiple controllers.
 For a device with multiple